programarivm/reactnet/README.md

-## Dragnet
+## ReactNet

-Dragnet is a real-time network traffic monitoring tool that uses a web interface with charts.
+ReactNet is a real-time network traffic monitoring tool that uses a web interface with charts.

 > TODO: Write documentation.